 As you can see in our catalog of services, in YBD Translations we have the service of Chinese interpreters in various specialties that range from commercial interpretations to medical accompaniment or legal interpretation.
 The truth is that it is an exciting profession, not always well known and appreciated, and we would like to talk about it in this post.

 The first thing is to know what an interpreter is.
-In essence, he is in charge of translating the spoken word from English to Chinese.
+In essence, he is in charge of translating the spoken word from one language to another.
 That is, a person capable of listening and understanding an oral discourse to reproduce it in the target language.
 How is it different from a translator?
 You could say that the translator writes and the interpreter speaks.

 It seems a simple thing to do, however it requires a lot of knowledge, effort, practice and techniques.
 As much as languages are mastered, many Chinese translators will never be able to become good Chinese interpreters.
 In fact, there is specific training, in addition to translation, for interpreters.

 Of course, of course, the interpreter – as well as any translator – must know perfectly the languages of origin and destination to carry out their work correctly.

 His work involves many hours of collecting messages from one language to translate them to another virtually in real time.
 That is, it will require a lot of concentration, mental speed and a great ability to listen.

 Let’s not forget, of course, that interpreting requires a very good memory: sometimes the messages are long and forgetting a part can make the message meaningless.